-This grant Supports projects where the primary focus is passing on traditional arts skills and knowledge through generations, includes all art forms – visual, music, dance and story.
+This grant supports projects where the primary focus is passing on traditional arts skills and knowledge through generations and includes all art forms – visual, music, dance and story.

-It enhances training and participation and advances the work of B.C.
-Indigenous artists, arts organizations, collectives and First Nations communities.
-Projects should be initiated and directed by Indigenous artists, arts and culture organizations or established unincorporated arts collectives not otherwise eligible for existing BC Arts Council programs.
+The Sharing Traditional Arts Across Generations grant enhances training and participation and advances the work of B.C.
+Indigenous artists, arts organizations, collectives and First Nations.
+Projects should be initiated and directed by Indigenous artists, arts and culture organizations or established arts collectives not otherwise eligible for existing BC Arts Council programs.

 Applicants must have an artistic mandate that demonstrates a commitment to their artistic practice, artistic excellence and the support, participation and direction of recognized Indigenous artists, cultural or community leaders.